Photo Credit: View of Kachemak Bay. Dane Gregory

 Visit Homer Alaska (1:57)

-Sure, Homer is billed as the "Halibut Fishing Capital of Alaska," but non-anglers revel in this charming, end-of-the-road Alaska town.
-An eclectic mix of artists, fisherman and outdoor lovers make up the lifeblood of Homer, drawn by its slow pace and postcard setting by the clear-water bay.
-You'll have to go out of your way to get here, but we recommend you do, and try to spend a couple days to a week at least—this is one of Alaska's best small towns.
+Homer is billed as the "Halibut Fishing Capital of Alaska," but there's so much more in this charming, end-of-the-road Alaska town.
+It's also the Ecological Tourism Capital of Alaska.
+An eclectic mix of artists, fisherman and outdoor lovers make up the lifeblood of Homer, drawn by its slow pace and postcard setting by the clear-water Kachemak Bay.
+And the residents take great pride in keeping their beautiful land and waters pristine and healthy, with some organizations routinely scheduling trail and water cleanings.
+It takes some effort to get here, but we recommend you do, and try to spend a couple days to a week at least—this is one of Alaska's best small towns.

 Campers and anglers fish the Dudiak Fishing Hole in Homer, Alaska